FDP-ASIS/Client/README.md

+# Automatic Software Installation System
-**Automatic Software Installation System** is a standard academic final degree project in software engineering. <br />
+A standard academic final degree project in software engineering. <br />
 It was created for "Afeka College (Tel Aviv Academic College of Engineering)" which makes the software installation process in the various courses a fully automated, non-contact process.
 This documentation is only for the client-side of the project. <br />